Social Security & Medicare Tax

 Wage Statements

-Federal rules require employers filing 10 or more W-2 forms to file electronically (down from 250).
+Federal rules require employers filing 10 or more information returns including W2s and 1099s (in aggregate) to file electronically.
 DE and PA follow the federal threshold.
 DC’s and MD’s requirements remain at 25 or more.
 VA requires all employers to electronically file.
 MD and PA allow withholding statements on magnetic media or other machine-readable formats.

 Employers required to file at least 50 W-2 forms must report the aggregate cost of employer-sponsored health insurance coverage on the W-2 form.
 The IRS has granted exemption to companies that file less than 50 W-2 forms until further notice.
 Employers with more than 50 full-time employees but less than 250 did not previously have to file reports regarding health insurance.

-All federal and state Form W-2s are due to the taxing authorities by January 31, 2024.
+All federal and state Form W-2s are due to the taxing authorities and recipients by January 31, 2025.

 Employers can set up electronic delivery of Forms W-2 with the employee’s consent.
 Paper copies must be presented if no consent is given.